-A POV in marketing is a belief or stance on an issue.
+A brand POV is a belief or stance on an issue.
 It’s a perspective that serves to emphasize your positioning and the unique value you deliver — the differentiators that matter to your prospects.
 Points of view are related to (but not the same as) your messaging platform.

-You’ll want to establish marketing POVs on a variety of issues, which may include:
+You’ll want to establish brand POVs on a variety of issues, which may include:

 - Customer pain points